YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Source Server slots
 * History Records.

-The **File Header** section records information about the current instance, such as semaphore and shared memory ids of the Journal and Receive Pool, journal sequence number of the current instance.
+The **File Header** section records information about the current instance, such as semaphores and shared memory ids of the Journal and Receive Pool, journal sequence number of the current instance.

 The **Source Server slots** store information for each replicating instance for which a Source Server is started.
 A slot stores the name of the replicating instance, the last transmitted sequence number, and the sequence number when the Source Server was last connected to the originating instance (Connect Sequence Number).